 5. Decide if you will work with live rock or an alternative like Real Reef rock and purchase according to the 10% rule.
 This means if your tank’s volume is 100 liters, 10kg of live rock is a good amount.
 If you don’t know how to convert from liter to gallon, try this. 🙂

-6. Add the saltwater (Make sure it is around 25-26°C or 77-78°F first) to the tank.
+6. Add the saltwater (Make sure the water temperature is around 25-26°C or 77-78°F first) to the tank.
 If you use Real Reef rock or another dry alternative, you can switch step 6 and 7.

 7. Add the live rock and start aquascaping.
 Make sure everything is nice and stable.
 Provide enough hiding spaces, enough room for corals and make sure the flow of water can reach all places as you do not want detritus and dirt to pile up in places where the flow isn’t flushing it away.

-8. Let nature work its magic for the next 6 to 8 weeks.
-This is also known as “the startup cycle” or “the nitrogen cycle” which basically means you sit back and allow bacteria to populate the tank so they can act as a natural filter later on.
+8. Let nature work its magic with the cycling process for the next 6 to 8 weeks.
+This is also known as “the startup cycle” or “the nitrogen cycle” which basically means you sit back and allow bacteria to populate the tank so they can act as a natural filter (together with any protein skimmers) later on.
 As it is not the most healthy place for coral or fish to live in, do not add anything yet.
 You can also speed up this process by adding Start Up bacterial strains.

 10. Build up the lighting slowly , do not put the lights on 100% yet, but start for example at 20% and every week you add 10%.
 In this way, you can avoid excessive algae growth.
 If you are working with Real Reef rock, it is not even necessary to put on any lights until after the startup cycle.
 The reason why you do it with live rock, is to keep alive any light needing hitchhikers that may or not come with the live rock.